indraone01/GhostDelivery/README.md

 # GhostDelivery

-Obfuscated Payload delivery script with persistence and windows antivirus disabling functions.
+Python script to generate obfuscated .vbs script that delivers payload with persistence and windows antivirus disabling functions.

 # Features:
 Downloads payload to TEMP directory and executes payload